kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 it is possible that the number of replicas keeps fluctuating frequently due to the dynamic nature of the metrics evaluated.
 This is sometimes referred to as *thrashing*.

+Starting from v1.6, a cluster operator can mitigate this problem by tuning the global HPA settings exposed as flags for the `kube-controller-manager` component:

-Starting from v1.12, a new algorithmic update removes the need for an upscale delay.
+Starting from v1.12, a new algorithmic update removes the need for the upscale delay.

 - `--horizontal-pod-autoscaler-downscale-stabilization`: The value for this option is a